 The road from Manali follows the Solang Valley-Atal tunnel-Gramphu-Batal-Kunzum Pass-Losar-Kaza route.
-The distance from Manali to Kaza is 183 km and it takes about 4-5 hours to reach Kaza.
+The distance from Manali to Kaza is 183 km, and it takes about 5-6 hours (at one go) to reach Kaza.
 Manali-Kaza is a shorter route than the Shimla-Kaza route.

 Though the Atal Tunnel has hardly reduced the road distance between Manali and Spiti valley by nearly 20km, the drive time between the two places has now been reduced by over 2 hours.

 Manali town is one of the two — the second is Shimla — places to start the Spiti valley circuit tour.

 Is it possible to drive to Spiti valley from Manali in winter (via Atal tunnel)?